boschrexroth/node-red-contrib-ctrlx-automation/README.md

 - 2021-03-10: 1.8.3 - Internal improvements for more compliant URI encoding of http requests.
 - 2021-05-07: 1.8.4 - fix: allow to make a write without arguments (msg.payload = null).
 E.g. for 'diagnosis/confirm/error'.
 - 2021-05-25_ 1.8.5 - fix: make `BROWSE`requests to support the payload property `value only`.
+- 2021-05-28: 1.8.6 - feat: make path tree view selection in property window to automatically expand to current path.

 ## About